alencina-faa/Soil-thin-section-mosaics_build-and-processing/README.md

 # Soil thin section mosaics: build & analysis
- This is a collection of scripts to acquire, build and analyse soil thin section mosaics
+ This is a collection of scripts to build and analyse soil thin section mosaics